Tschentenalp is known as a year-round hiker's paradise with great views, beautiful mountain lakes and ice-cold streams

-- It is Adelboden's local mountain and can be reached from there by cable car in 5 minutes
+- Tschentenalp is Adelboden's local mountain and can be reached from there in five minutes by cable car

-- Opposite the summit restaurant the three-thousand-metre peaks rise: the Lohnermassiv, the Tschingellochtighorn and the Wildstrubel.
+- Opposite the summit restaurant rise the three-thousand-meter peaks: the Lohnermassiv, the Tschingellochtighorn and the Wildstrubel.

-- A hike from the TschentenAlp to the Choleren Gorge is an easy hike suitable for the whole family and shows the roaring Tschentenbach as a highlight very close.
+- A hike from the TschentenAlp to the Choleren Gorge is an easy hike suitable for the whole family and shows the thundering Tschentenbach as a highlight close up.

-- A 6km long toboggan run leads from TschentenAlp on a particularly wide slope down to the valley.
+- A six-kilometer-long sledding tour leads from Tschentenalp on a particularly wide slope down into the valley.
 Night sledding is also very popular here.

-- The giant swing Giant Swing is considered a photo point on Tschentenalp.
+- The giant swing Giant Swing is considered a special photo point on Tschentenalp.

 - The large iron sculpture "Mondsäge I" on the alp was created by the artist Hans Bernhard Luginbühl.

-The "mountain of views" is reached by a gondola lift, which takes its guests up in 5 minutes.
+The "mountain of views" is accessed by a gondola lift which, as a group circulating lift, takes its guests to the top in 5 minutes.
 The Tschentenalp is therefore a very popular excursion destination and recreation area.

 Tschentenalp offers wonderful viewpoints.
 From the mountain restaurant, but also from various vantage points on the mountain, you can see into the Engstligental, to the Wildstrubel and up to the Wildhorn.

 A special vantage point is located about 400m southwest of the top station of the cable car.
 Another nice photo point is the place where a big swing has been built.